You are part of a cult, right?

 Before you answer, consider this - a cult is a group of people who are wholeheartedly devoted to a cause.
 They are not afraid to champion their beliefs through their actions.
 And they will share their devotion with others.
 So, what quality department would not want a cult following?

-Yet getting everyone to put quality-first is not always easy and few quality teams ever completely master it.
 So how can you make your stakeholders devoted to quality?
 What does the road to success look like?
 And where can you get advice?

 During the Food Safety Trends Conference, we sought advice from quality professionals at some of the world's largest food manufacturers.
 Below are 3 tips for a getting cult-like following from quality professionals at some of the world's leading food manufacturers.

-#1 Put the brand first
+#1 Put the brand first - Compass Group UK & Ireland

 Demonstrating the cost of poor quality is essential when getting your team behind you.
 But what is even more important than revenue over the next few months?
 Keeping a reputable brand for decades to come.